Saleha-m14/BAMIYAN-MY-1PROJECT/README.md

 - Solution: Changed colors by using Coolers that match the whole page.
 3. There was an error that said the fourth section lacks heading.
 - Added heading and div to that section.
-4. The second and third section of webpage was not responsive to smaller devices.
+4. The second and third sections texts and images were not responsive to smaller devices.
 - Solution: On the style.css media query was added to be responsive to smaller devices.
-5.
+And the width and height was changed accordingly.
+5. The cover text on the first section of the page was disapperaring on the right side on the width of samller than 446px.
+- Solution: The bottom reduced to 105px, left to 94px.

 Apart from these issues that I mentioned there have been several minor issues.
 The majority of these issues have been due to miss spelled tags, attributes, closing tag, and other mistakes.